algal/open_pdf/README.md

 end tell
 ```

-I wrapped it in an executable, rather than using an honest bash script, because it seems to work around intermittent permissions issues.
+I wrapped it in an executable, rather than using an honest bash script, because this seems to work around intermittent permissions issues.
+If bash simply worked, that would be simpler and therefore better.
 But this implementation pattern might be useful if you care to embed applescript in your own executable.